What You Need to Know About Flying with Car Seats & Booster Seats

 I don’t think I know anyone who still has their car seat box.
 Or who is willing to drag a giant box through the airport in addition to their children, stroller, carry-on bags, etc.

 So if you’ve purchased your baby or toddler a seat or they are over two, a lightweight seat like the Scenera or our new Chase can be bungee corded to one of your wheely carry-on bags and they are not too bulky or heavy to manoeuvre.
-Belt-positioning booster seats may not be used on planes, but if you don’t want to gate check they easily fit in the overhead bins of most aircraft.
+Belt-positioning booster seats may not be used on planes.
+But, if you don’t want to gate check, low-back ones easily fit in the overhead bins of most aircraft.

 Most CPSTs and CRSTs do not condone lap babies AT ALL.
 So they won’t give you any advice on gate checking car seats since they believe there is no reason to.
 However, both my children frequently flew as lap infants when there was no spare seat on the plane.
-The reason the FAA won’t ban lap infants is because they fear the cost will inspire many families to drive to their destinations instead, which in spite of a properly installed car seat, is statistically less safe.
+The reason the FAA won’t ban lap infants is because they fear the cost will inspire many families to drive to instead.
+In spite of a properly installed car seat, driving is statistically less safe.

-However, i’m now sufficiently paranoid enough to recommend these Gate Check Bags for gate checking when flying with car seats.
+However, I’m now sufficiently paranoid enough to recommend these car seat travel bags for gate checking when flying with car seats.
 They are sturdier than just the covers you can get, so will offer the seat some protection.
 Plus they either are on wheels or with backpack straps, to help ease your load as a traveling pack mule.

 I’m not going to sugar coat it and say it’s super easy to install a car seat on a plane.
 It’s not.
-And probably the easiest, peasiest option is to rent a car seat at your destination from one of those places that will meet you with it at the airport.
+Probably the easiest, peasiest option is to rent a car seat at your destination.
+But NOT from a car rental place.
+Try renting from a baby equipment rental business that will meet you with it at the airport.
+Or borrow one from a friend or connection you make via social media.
 Or else plan exclusively to take public transit (babies and toddlers LOVE that!).
-But then you should still make sure your baby is safe on a plane.
+But then you should still make sure your baby is safe on the plane.

 If you make a purchase after clicking a link, Have Baby Will Travel may receive a small commission.